Riley Campus

 Deen Building

 Opened in January, 2012, the Deen Building was donated to Mississippi State University and renovated by The Riley Foundation.
 The building was named in honor of longtime philanthropist, Robert B. Deen, Jr., whose work as president and chairman of the Meridian-based Riley Foundation has greatly impacted education and opportunity in the region.
-Home to MSU-Meridian's Division of Business, the 20,000-square-foot building features an electronic stock sticker in the first floor lobby, six state-of-the-art classrooms, a computer laboratory, two conference rooms, faculty offices and student study spaces.
-The stock ticker's purchase and installation was generously donated by Bank Plus.
+Home to MSU-Meridian's Division of Healthcare Administration and emerging School of Nursing, the 20,000-square-foot building features a six state-of-the-art classrooms, a computer laboratory, two conference rooms, faculty offices and student study spaces.

 2212 5th Street